-I'm excited to be the new Camp Director.
-As you know, this will be my first summer as the Camp Wahsega Director.
-I am proud to continue the long tradition of this camp.
-I worked as the program coordinator at the Burton 4-H Center for the past 11 years so I'm very familiar with 4-H Camp.
-The schedule this coming summer will stay pretty much the same as last year as I learn the ropes of Wahsega.
-I have a great staff of counselors who will bring their experience and talents and help me begin new Wahsega traditions while keeping what makes Wahsega people's favorite camp!!!
+I'm excited to be the Camp Director at Wahsega.
+This will be my second summer here and I am proud to continue the long tradition of this camp.
+I worked as the program coordinator at the Burton 4-H Center from 2006-2018.
+Last summer went very well, and although very tiring, it was very satisfying.
+The schedule this coming summer will stay pretty much the same as last year.
+There is one change-- family groups will be chosen ahead of time.

 I look forward to working with you to make your week of camp a success.
 Sincerely,